-Floods of any size can occur at virtually any time, particularly during the summer wet season.
-Flooding is a natural phenomenon with random characteristics and can cause damage to property, and affect the lives, livelihoods and life-styles of residents.
+Floods can occur at any time, particularly during the summer wet season.
+Flooding is a natural phenomenon with random characteristics that can cause damage to property and the lives and livelihoods of residents.

 Floodplain management aims to reduce the impact of floods on individuals and the community as a whole.
 This requires an integrated approach which takes into account the risk and consequences of flooding as well as the social and environmental issues relating to flooding and flood mitigation/management.

 Council uses three tools to manage development in the floodplain:

 - Flood Study: Determines the nature and extent of the flood problem and flood risks.